poliastro/poliastro.github.io/content/articles/2019-08-19-czml-extractor-an-overview.md

 Special thanks
 --------------
 I'd like to thank everyone in the Open Atronomy community.
-I'd also like to give a special thanks to my mentor, juanlu, who helped make the whole GSoC experience even greater than I initially expected; He helped me get the proper background, gave helpful feedback and was very supportive and an all-around amazing person!
+I'd also like to give a special thanks to my mentor, Juanlu, who helped make the whole GSoC experience even greater than I initially
+expected: he helped me get the proper background, gave helpful feedback and was very supportive and an all-around amazing person!

 What's next
 -----------
 I had a wonderful time and I'm certainly planning to go back and polish the project as well as add any extra functionalities.
 Who knows, maybe there are many more contributions yet to come 😉

+If you're interested in this project, or poliastro in general, you can attend the [Open Source CubeSat Workshop](https://indico.oscw.space/event/3/) where we'll be running a [workshop](https://indico.oscw.space/event/3/contributions/78/).
+Hope to see you there!